LTNEW52/Cyber-Security-Project/README.md

 Last days of the project, still AES showing error.
 Everything works right, where is the problem then?
 Turns out, I called fractionmessage instead of fracUpdMsg, sent string instead of matrix 🙂.
 That;s why it couldn't decrypt it, naturally!

-A big relief for me, I spent a lot of time for this.
+A big relief for me, I spent a lot of time in this.